steqeq/0000/docs/how-to/tuning-guides.rst

 * Workload-specific recommendations for optimal BIOS and operating system settings

-There is also a discussion on the AMD Instinct™ software development environment, including information on how to install and run the DGEMM, STREAM, HPCG, and HPL benchmarks.
-This guidance provides a good starting point but is not exhaustively tested across all compilers.
+The guides might also discuss the AMD Instinct software development environment, including information on how to install and run the DGEMM, STREAM, HPCG, and HPL benchmarks.
+The guides provide a good starting point but is not tested exhaustively across all compilers.

-Prerequisites to understanding this document and to performing tuning of HPC applications include:
+Knowledge prerequisites to better understand the following :ref:`Instinct system optimization guides <mi-optimization-guides>` and to perform tuning for HPC applications include:

 * Experience in configuring servers
 * Administrative access to the server's Management Interface (BMC)